Misterhex/mgbroweb/README.md

 # mgbroweb
 Web frontend for a Japanese Manga Site.
-An attempt to learn to use the NodeJS web framework to build something.
+I started this as a fun side project to play around with NodeJs.

 ## Overview
 Web frontend that serve web scrapped manga scrapped from backend services written in Go.
 Read from postgres and basic caching with redis.